SSO for Wasabi Console Access Using CyberArk

 Wasabi supports the SSO (Single Sign On) functionality for enterprise and educational accounts using CyberArk based on SAML2 (Security Assertion Markup Language).

-Below are instructions for the administrator and SSO user to properly configure and complete a Wasabi login using your organization's CyberArk IdP.
+Below are instructions for administrators and SSO users to properly configure and complete a Wasabi login using your organization's CyberArk IdP.
 This article provides additional information beyond what is provided in the Wasabi Management Console Guide for this feature.

-In order to configure Wasabi SSO, you must have a paid account and log in with the Root user Wasabi email address.
+To configure Wasabi SSO, you must have a paid account and log in as the Root user with your Wasabi email address.

 2. In the Apps & Widgets drop-down, select Web Apps.
-Click Add Web Apps to create a new web app.
+Click Add Web Apps to create a new web application.

 3. Select the Custom tab.
 Click Add to select SAML.

-4. Optionally, add the SAML Web App to the target organization that will be logging into the Wasabi Console through SSO.
+4. Optionally, add the SAML web application to the target organization that will log in to the Wasabi Console through SSO.
 This will depend on your CyberArk configuration.
+Click Yes.
+The SAML page is displayed.

-If you do not add an Organization, you will need to manually add the users and groups to the Web App under the Permissions tab in the CyberArk Web App.
+NOTE: If you do not add a target organization, you must manually add the users and groups to the web applications under the Permissions tab in the CyberArk web application.

-8. In the SAML Web App, select the Trust tab.
-Click Download the Metadata File to upload to your Wasabi account.
+8. In the Trust tab Metadata section, click Download Metadata File to your Wasabi account.
+Click Save

 You can copy the IdP Entity ID/Issuer URL, Single Sign On URL, and download the Signing Certificate to paste them manually into the Wasabi Console.
 The Metadata File will contain all the necessary URLs.

 11. A pop-up will appear to Add an Organization Name.
-Enter a Name (the Organization Name does have to be unique).
-Click Add Organization.
+Enter a unique name and then click Add Organization.

 12. In the SSO Connection drop-down, select SAML.
 Click Save.

-13. Upload the Metadata File that was downloaded from the CyberArk application in Step 8.
-On the same tab, download the Wasabi Metadata File to upload to your CyberArk Web App.
-This will include all the necessary URLs and the Certificate needed for CyberArk to point to the Wasabi SSO URLs.
+13. In the SAML Connection section, upload the metadata file that was downloaded from the CyberArk application in Step 8.
+On the same tab, select Download Wasabi Metadata to your CyberArk web application.
+This will include all the necessary URLs and the certificate needed for CyberArk to point to the Wasabi SSO URLs.
+Click Save

-15. Click Choose Filand select “WasabiServiceProviderMetadata.xml” that was downloaded from the Wasabi Console in Step 13.
+15. In the Service Provider Configuration section, click Choose Filand select the file “WasabiServiceProviderMetadata.xml” downloaded from the Wasabi Console in Step 13.

 • Attribute Name: “groups” with the attribute value as “LoginUser.RoleNames”